 Download the full program here.

 Introduction to Plant Translocation and overview of Translocation Guidelines – Lucy Commander

 Deciding whether or not to translocate – Doug Bickerton

-- Translocation policies and requirements for approvals in South Australia – Doug Bickerton, Project Officer, Threatened Species, Department for Environment aand Water
+Translocation policies and requirements for approvals in South Australia – Doug Bickerton

-This event is supported by the South Australian Murray-Darling Basin Natural Resources Management Board through funding from the NRM levies.
-Funding has also been provided by The University of Adelaide and the Threatened Species Recovery Hub.
+This event was supported by the South Australian Murray-Darling Basin Natural Resources Management Board through funding from the NRM levies.
+Funding was also provided by The Environment Institute (University of Adelaide) and the Threatened Species Recovery Hub.

 Purchase your copy of the Translocation Guidelines here!